 - General dislike of “diet” products.
 This kind of counters what I said above, but I generally distrust things that made to be low-calorie/low-fat version of a whole food.
 When we shift to those kinds of foods, I tend to think we’re doing eating wrong.

-While I am a bit on the fence about the product, I have found (at least) one amazing and irreplaceable use for it: the protein shake.
+While I am a bit on the fence about the product, I have found (at least) one amazing and irreplaceable use for it: PB2 Banana Hemp Protein Shake.
 Because of it’s high ratio of protein, one serving of this shake contains 20 grams of protein making this one delicious and healthy way to start the day.

 - 1 cup hemp milk